pandas-dev/pandas/doc/source/io.rst

   - ``mangle_dupe_cols``: boolean, default True, then duplicate columns will be specified as 'X.0'...'X.N', rather than 'X'...'X'
   - ``tupleize_cols``: boolean, default False, if False, convert a list of tuples to a multi-index of columns, otherwise, leave the column index as a list of tuples
+  - ``float_precision`` : string, default None.
+Specifies which converter the C engine should use for floating-point values.
+The options are None for the ordinary converter, 'high' for the high-precision converter, and 'round_trip' for the round-trip converter.

 .. ipython:: python
    :suppress: